Overcoming Self Sabotage

 The Self Sabotage Cycle

-But the more you turn away from the means to achieve your life's dreams, the more your self-esteem and confidence is damaged.
+But the more you ignore or turn away from the means to achieve your life's dreams, the more your self-esteem and confidence is damaged.
 In this way, self-sabotage is cyclical.
 You shy away from getting what you want and then believe you lack the ability to get what you want.
-Self-sabotage can inspire feelings of depression, frustration, discouragement, and even anger because you are working against yourself.
-If you feel you have sabotaged your own efforts, remember and write down the times and circumstances in which you did so.
+Self-sabotage can cause you to have feelings of depression, frustration, discouragement, and even anger because you are working against yourself.
+If you feel you have sabotaged your own efforts, try to write down the times and circumstances in which you did so.
 Don't use the information to judge yourself.
 Rather, try to avoid similarly sabotaging yourself in the future.

 Jennifer Grant International can help you to stop self-sabotaging and acquire the confidence and success you truly deserve.
 For more information on how you can work with me, take advantage of my Free 15 minute coaching session on Self Sabotage. https://jennifergrantinternational.com/book-a-consultation